SC-Networks/evalanche-soap-api-connector/docs/form.md

 ): ResourceInformation
 ```

-Adds a attribute to a form
+Add an attribute to a form

 ```